FDSN/StationXML/README.md

 An [XSLT definition for StationXML 1.0 to 1.1 conversion](StationXML-1.0to1.1.xslt) exists to assist with the systematic conversion of version 1.0 documents to the version 1.1 schema.
 This is done by removing the elements no longer allowed in 1.1.
+A similar [XSLT for version 1.0/1.1 to 1.2](StationXML-1.0to1.2.xslt) also exists.